Chapter 6: In the Wilds by the Xap'yu

 Within minutes, Jyevodirr was quite close to the river.
 Its innumerable, thin braids had grown thicker, many of them even merging together.
 This was something he had noticed back at Orron, though the effect was more pronounced here.
 What he hadn’t prepared for was the Xap’yu here being a paradise for animals seeking water, and for their crocodilian predators.

-Jyevodirr quietly set his enormous backpack down, then sat cross legged and leaning upon the trunk of a kip’trres.
-His seat was not as close as he wished it was, but it had to do.
+Nevertheless, Jyevodirr carefully set his enormous backpack down, then sat cross legged and leaning upon the trunk of a kip’trres.
+His seat was not as close to the river as he wished it was, but it had to do.
 Better not to trespass someone else’s territory meaninglessly.
 The understanding was sacred.

 With a relaxed mind, he watched a small herd of Moyeganeni horses treading close to the water.
 Above him, a bird he had never heard in his life sung its warning tune.
 It was a song just as familiar and as alien as the scene unfolding before him was.